vruusmann/blog/_posts/2015-02-24-converting_randomforest_pmml.md

 ### Appendix ###

-The `r2pmml` package depends on the [`RProtoBuf` package] (http://cran.r-project.org/web/packages/RProtoBuf/) for ProtoBuf serialization and the [`rJava` package] (http://cran.r-project.org/web/packages/rJava/) for Java invocation functionality.
+The `r2pmml` package depends on the [`RProtoBuf` package](https://cran.r-project.org/package=RProtoBuf) for ProtoBuf serialization and the [`rJava` package](https://cran.r-project.org/package=rJava) for Java invocation functionality.
 Both packages can be downloaded and installed from the CRAN repository using R built-in function `install.packages`.

 Here, the installation and configuration is played out on a blank GNU/Linux system (Fedora).
-All system-level dependencies are handled using the [Yum software package manager] (https://fedoraproject.org/wiki/Yum).
+All system-level dependencies are handled using the [Yum software package manager](https://fedoraproject.org/wiki/Yum).

 ##### RProtoBuf package #####

-This package depends on [curl] (http://curl.haxx.se/) and [protobuf] (https://developers.google.com/protocol-buffers/) system libraries.
+This package depends on [curl](http://curl.haxx.se/) and [protobuf](https://developers.google.com/protocol-buffers/) system libraries.
 It is worth mentioning that if the package is built from its source form (default behavior on *NIX systems), then all the required system libraries must be present both in their standard (no suffix) and development flavors (identified by the "-dev" or "-devel" suffix).

 ```
 $ yum install curl curl-devel